jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/clients/index.md

 --------------

 1. Check to see if Git is already installed.
 Open a Terminal and enter: `git --version`.
 If Git is installed, the command returns with your version and you can skip step 2.
 2. Download and install the version for your platform from [Git](http://git-scm.com/downloads).
+You can accept the defaults.

 <a name='connecting_to_your_git_project_from_the_command_line'></a>